Superfast!

-Superfast! (also known as Superfast & Superfurious and sometimes marketed as Superfast 8) is a 2015 American action comedy film written and directed by Jason Friedberg and Aaron Seltzer.
+Superfast! (also known as Superfast & Superfurious and sometimes marketed as Superfast 8) is a 2015 American independent action comedy film written and directed by Jason Friedberg and Aaron Seltzer.
 The film is a parody of the Fast & Furious film series.
 It was released in theaters and VOD on April 3, 2015, to coincide with the premiere of Furious 7.

 Plot

 Undercover police officer Lucas White enters the world of underground street racing to join a gang of street racers led by Vin Serento to get closer to a crime ring led by Los Angeles kingpin Juan Carlos de la Sol.
 The morning after losing a street race, Lucas goes to Vin's garage with a wrecked Smart Fortwo and lands a job as a mechanic, despite objections by Vin's friend Curtis.
 He also develops a relationship with Vin's sister Jordana.

 The next day, Lucas and Vin head to a secluded area, where they win a dance audition for de la Sol.
 The duo drive de la Sol's supercar to a warehouse to meet up with a gang and exchange it for a briefcase of cash, only to discover a bomb inside.
 They play catch with the gang until the bomb explodes on Vin's face before a shootout ensues.
 Vin chases after the gang leader while Lucas accidentally guns down Detective Hanover, his superior and the only one aware of his identity as an undercover cop.
 After the duo flee from the scene, Detective Rock Johnson and Officer Julie Canaro arrive to investigate the shootout.
 Meanwhile, de la Sol orders a hit on Vin following the double-cross.
 Back at Serento Garage, Vin and the gang discover a list of de la Sol's illegal activities through a computer in the supercar, to which they set out to steal de la Sol's secret stash of $100 million.
 For this heist, Vin employs the services of Rapper Cameo, Cool Asian Guy, and Model Turned Actress.
 At the same time, Jordana reveals to Lucas that she is pregnant with their child.
 Later, the gang begin their heist, but end up on the wrong street and mistakenly mug a pastor and a nun delivering bingo night money.
 They regroup and deduce that the secret stash is inside a Big Ass Taco restaurant owned by De la Sol.
 They hatch a plan to break into the vault, steal the cash, and flee to an extradition-free country with no casualties involved, except for Curtis.
 The next morning, Johnson and his squad raid the garage; the facility is empty, but Canaro discovers the gang's plans, which are heavily ignored by Johnson.